 Those fixes would have to be covered by insurance policies taken out on the specific items.

-I recommend to everyone that they insure their trailers and the contents separately – an individual policy for each item, i.e., jet ski insurance, boat insurance, motorcycle insurance and, even trailer insurance.
+I recommend to everyone that they insure their trailers and the contents separately – an individual policy for each item, i.e., jet ski, boat, motorcycle and, even trailer.
 Then, if any of the items are damaged as a result of a crash, the owner seeks coverage for repairs or replacement through that insurance company.

 What if my trailer – and my toys – are damaged while I’m parked?